 This is the story of how my investment in ICAP PLC worked out, including why I bought it, why I held it for almost 3 years and why I have now decided to sell.
-But before I get into the details, here are the results of that investment:

 An overview of ICAP PLC

 ICAP PLC is a FTSE 100 company with a market cap of around £3 billion.
 It’s the world’s largest interdealer broker which means that, among other things, it enables companies such as banks to carry out trades in a range of wholesale financial markets.

 These markets cover financial instruments such as foreign exchange rates, interest rates, commodities, debt and equities.
 Trades are handled either electronically, manually (known as “voice” broking) or a mixture of both.
 In very simple terms, the more traders buy and sell the more profit ICAP makes.

 When I bought ICAP In April 2012 the company was already facing difficulties and uncertainties.
 Trading volumes were beginning to fall and ICAP’s revenues and earnings were expected to fall along with them.

 This reduction in volume was driven partly by the Euro crisis, partly from banks reducing their trading activities after the financial crisis and partly from uncertainty over a range of new and tighter financial market regulation.

 As a consequence investors were worried about ICAP’s growth prospects to such an extent that its dividend yield was over 5%.
 That was far higher than the market average, which indicated a significant degree of fear in the market that the dividend would be cut.